SaiVSrini/MCP_SERVER_LLM_ASSISTANT/README.md

 - PDF extraction now guards against pages that return `None` from `extract_text()`.
 - Sensitive strings are consistently redacted before returning from endpoints and connectors.
 - The repository avoids inline comments in favor of clear function and variable names, so the code remains readable without extra commentary.
+- If the frontend shows “Local model status: offline — Ollama Python client not found…” install the `ollama` Python package and restart the server.